symfony/symfony-docs/book/internals.rst

     If the token is not clickable, it means that the profiler routes are not registered (see below for configuration information).

-Analyzing Profiling data with the Web Profiler ..............................................
+Analyzing Profiling Data with the Web Profiler ..............................................

 The Web Profiler is a visualization tool for profiling data that you can use